ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 The processing of EDHOC message\_4 is as specified in {{Section 5.5 of RFC9528}}, with the following additions:

-* The EAD_4 field MUST include an EAD item that specifies the access token issued to C and bound to AUTH_CRED_C, if and only if C did not specify the access token in an EAD item within the EAD\_2 field of the previous EDHOC message\_2 in the same EDHOC session.
+* The EAD_4 field MUST include an EAD item that specifies the access token issued to C and bound to AUTH_CRED_C.
+According to this document, such EAD item is ACE-OAuth Access Token (see {{AT-in-EAD}}), which specifies the access token by value.

+  The EAD_4 field MUST NOT include multiple EAD items specifying the access token.
+If zero or more than one EAD items specifying the access token are included in the EAD_4 field, then RS MUST abort the EDHOC session.

   RS MUST verify that the access token specified in the EAD item is valid.
 The validation follows the procedure specified in {{rs-c}}.
 If such validation fails, RS MUST reply to C with an EDHOC error message with ERR\_CODE = 1 (see {{Section 6 of RFC9528}}) and it MUST abort the EDHOC session.